 However, if you want to just enable the HTTP connection, i.e. the connection to port 80, then you can allow using the below command.

 sudo ufw allow 'Nginx HTTP'

-Lastly, if you’ve SSL encrypted connection to web server, then you can just allow the HTTPS to Nginx using below command.
+Lastly, if you’ve SSL encrypted connection to the web server, then you can just allow the HTTPS to Nginx using the below command.

 sudo ufw allow 'Nginx HTTPS'

-This will open the connection only to port number 443 for secured connection.
+This will open the connection only to port number 443 for a secured connection.

 Enable and Disable the UFW Firewall

 We can easily enable the UFW Firewall on Ubuntu using below command:

 In order to disable Firewall protection, you can run the below command:

 Watch the video demo of UFW Firewall Setup